Current Residents

 Visiting Critics

 The Visiting Critic series is the hallmark of ISCP’s residency program.
-It introduces residents to professionals from museums, galleries, alternative spaces and publications within the context of a studio visit, generating critical feedback from diverse positions.
+It introduces residents to curators and arts professionals from museums, galleries, alternative spaces, and publications in the context of a studio visit, generating critical feedback from diverse positions.

 Field Trips